christc4/web/sites/avsbq.org/icons/quotes.md

 The husband and wife should be like the hand and eye.
 When the hand hurts, the eyes should be crying and when the eyes cry, the hand should wipe away the tears - St John Chrysostom

 Christ is the only exit from this world.
-All other exits - sexual rapture, political utopia, economic independence - are but blind alleys in which rot the corpses of many who have tried them
+All other exits - sexual rapture, political utopia, economic independence - are but blind alleys in which rot the corpses of many who have tried them- Fr.
+Seraphim Rose

 Food is not evil, but gluttony is.
 Childbearing is not evil, but fornication is.
 Money is not evil, but avarice is.
 Glory is not evil, but vainglory is.
-Indeed, there is no evil in existing things, but only in their misuse &ndash; St. Maximus the Confessor
+Indeed, there is no evil in existing things, but only in their misuse - St. Maximus the Confessor

 Our home is in Heaven.
 Please remember that we were created for Heaven.
-Our whole life is just a continuous wondering on the way home &ndash; Hieromonk Seraphim Rose
+Our whole life is just a continuous wondering on the way home - Fr.
+Seraphim Rose

-If you knew how quickly people would forget about you after your death, you will not seek in your life to please anyone but God &ndash; St. John Chrysostom
+If you knew how quickly people would forget about you after your death, you will not seek in your life to please anyone but God - St. John Chrysostom

 Let not one think, my fellow Christian, that only priests and monks need to pray without ceasing and not laymen.
-No, no; every Christian without exception ought to dwell always in prayer &ndash; St. Gregory Palamas
+No, no; every Christian without exception ought to dwell always in prayer - St. Gregory Palamas

 A man saved by Christ need not fear death more than a tired man fear his bed

 Thy life, O Mary, hath been shown to be a model for all sinners who have sinned beyond measure in life, that they too, may arise and wash away their defilement with tears

-We must not mind insulting men, if by respecting them we offend God &ndash; St. John Crysostom
+We must not mind insulting men, if by respecting them we offend God - St. John Crysostom

-Fasting clearly shows or discloses all the infirmities of our soul, all its weaknesses, deficiencies, sins, and passions; just as when muddy, standing water is beginning to be cleaned it shows what reptiles and what sort of dirt it contains &ndash; St. John of Kronstadt
+Fasting clearly shows or discloses all the infirmities of our soul, all its weaknesses, deficiencies, sins, and passions; just as when muddy, standing water is beginning to be cleaned it shows what reptiles and what sort of dirt it contains - St. John of Kronstadt

 When people are empty of Christ, a thousand and one other things come and fill them up; jealousies, hatreds, boredom, melancholy, resentment, a wordly outlook, worldly pleasures.
 Try to fill your soul with Christ so that it's not empty &ndash; St. Porphyrios